 Third, there isn’t more factual information than what we might find in the public domain by simply googling these women.
 Of course, the book saves us the time of having to read through several links without knowing which ones are truthful — Indian news media is definitely not known for integrity and veracity.

 I did get through the book, however, because of my fascination with the overall subject and these shadowy, little-known brave mafia women who risked a lot for their lovers/husbands/benefactors.

 If I had to pick the one woman who most fascinated me, I’d say it was Gangubai Kathiawadi, the matriarch of Kamathipura, Mumbai’s most well-known and India’s oldest, British-era red-light district.
 She had been sold there by her own husband, with whom she had run away from her home in Gujarat.

 No doubt, there will be a few Bollywood movies about these women.
 Coming later this year, we will see the story of Haseena Parker, the sister of Dawood Ibrahim.
-She’s not one of the 13 women here, though her story bears some similarities to theirs because many moved within the same circles — sometimes as friends, but often as foes.
+She’s not one of the 13 women here, though her story bears some similarities to theirs because many of them moved within the same circles — sometimes as friends, but often as foes.

-Women who secure and wield power in predominantly male fields in patriarchal, class-bound, caste-ridden societies are, as Zaidi wrote in his introduction and Bharadwaj in his foreword, highly complex and unusually clever.
+Women who secure and wield power in predominantly male fields in patriarchal, class-bound, caste-ridden societies are, as Zaidi writes in his introduction and Bharadwaj in his foreword, highly complex and unusually clever.
 I wish this book had shown us more than faint, fleeting glimpses of their complexity and cleverness.

-Oh, if you’d like to “watch” the book narrated, here you go.
+If you’d like to “watch” the book narrated, here you go.
 I have not watched this as I discovered the videos after reading the book.
 They appear to be verbatim text, though.